Installation¶

 1. Create Prompts Directory¶

-AIA stores prompts in a directory (default: ~/.prompts
+AIA stores prompts in a directory (default: ~/.prompts).
+Create it:

 2. Create Configuration Directory¶